Which currency will I be charged in?

 How are exchange rates calculated?

 We set prices using an exchange rate that is updated daily to make our prices as competitive as possible.
+We don't add any markup if you choose to buy tickets in their original currency.
+If you choose to buy tickets in another currency, we add a modest fee to secure ourselves against currency risk.

 Please be aware that your bank's exchange rates may differ from online tools, and they might charge fees as well, so it's best to check with them if you aren't sure how you'll be charged.